Martin Durkin (director): Brexit: The Movie

 In 2016 Durkin made a documentary film called Brexit: The Movie, about that year's referendum on EU membership, arguing for a vote to Leave.
 The film had a budget of £100,000, funded by crowdfunding.

+Climate: The Movie (The Cold Truth)

+In 2024, Martin Durkin wrote and directed a documentary film called Climate: The Movie (The Cold Truth), promoting climate change denial, by downplaying the extent of the problem and the dangers posed by the current rate of anthropogenic climate change, whilst promoting discredited theories (such as solar activity and cosmic rays being the cause of rising temperatures), promoting misinformation about the impacts of climate change on things such as the Great Barrier Reef and polar bears, promoting conspiracy theories (by framing the issue as one of 'climate vs freedom'), and actively discouraging the adoption of climate change mitigation measures.

+The movie, like The Great Global Warming Swindle, has also been criticized for presenting only the Hoyt and Schatten (1993) TSI series, which has been unequivocally discredited due to flawed analysis.
+Its apparent agreement with Earth's temperature record is now understood to be an artifact of that flawed methodology and the whole claim of the movie that TSI can explain the temperature increase on Earth over the recent decades is invalid.

 As executive producer

 Martin Durkin has executive produced a wide range of programmes.
 Productions include: The Naked Pilgrim, an architectural travelogue that followed art critic Brian Sewell's pilgrimage to Santiago de Compostela; produced for UK's Channel Five it won the Sandford St. Martin Trust award for best programme in 2004; Face of Britain for Channel 4, a three-part series presented by Neil Oliver, which looked at the Wellcome Trust's DNA project profiling the ancestry of various British communities; How Do They Do It?, an engineering series for Discovery Channel; Secret Intersex, a two-part series about intersexuality for Channel 4, which was short listed for Best Science Programme in the 2004 Royal Television Society awards.
 He has served on the steering committees of the World Congress of Science Producers and the Edinburgh Television Festival and as a judge on the Bafta and Royal Television Society Awards.